miklevin/MikeLev.in/_posts/2024-11-05-its-all-about-the-clients.md

 sort_order: 1
 ---

+## Plan Like An Adventure To Align Ikagai

 Plan every day like an adventure.
-Lean into your Ikagi.
+Lean into your Ikigai.
 Practice strengthening against your weaknesses.
 Learn and use names.
 Make associations.
 Let your mind go into the needs of the clients you're servicing.
-Empthize with them and imagine what they would be lookng to you for.
-This is what will illuminate your path today so you can get out of it what you need for ikagai alignment, and they can get what they need in terms of Clients.
+Empathize with them and imagine what they would be looking to you for.
+This is what will illuminate your path today so you can get out of it what you need for ikigai alignment, and they can get what they need in terms of Clients.
 Don't get lost in the weeds or fall down the rabbit holes.
 Look at your calendar.